ezrahall1/aws-bash-script/README.md

 <H3>Step 2 – Connecting to EC2 instance </H3>
-Once the EC2 instance was in a running state I connected to it.
+Once the EC2 instance was in a running state I connected to it, by right clicking and selecting connect.

 <img src="https://i.imgur.com/kaoMGqH.png" height="80%" width="80%" alt="Image 2"/>